Founder

 What Paul does not claim

 He is not a certified financial planner.
 He is not a financial aid officer.
 He doesn’t predict scholarship awards, doesn’t guarantee outcomes, and doesn’t claim to know more about your specific school’s institutional aid policy than the school’s financial aid office does.
-Every MeritPlaybook playbook is reviewed by a human analyst before it ships.
-Every claim is sourced.
-Every scholarship recommendation links back to the school’s own financial aid page so you can verify it yourself.
+Every MeritPlaybook playbook is checked against current school policies, scholarship requirements, and published aid rules before it ships.
+Recommendations link back to the school’s own published policy pages so you can verify them yourself.
+When a rule is unclear, the playbook labels it instead of pretending it is certain.
 The product is the playbook, not Paul’s resume.

-MeritPlaybook delivers the same multi-model research methodology for your student in 72 hours.
+MeritPlaybook applies the same multi-system research methodology to your student’s schools, profile, and final bill, delivered under 5 minutes.
 See a real sample playbook or start your own.